 I learned that by diligently going through each step of the design process and aligning with specific user needs helped me come up with solutions that were both feasible and useful.

-- Create a Pet VideoCam so users can see the pet remotely, in case they are unable to make their appointment.
+- Add a Pet VideoCam feature so users can see the pet remotely, in case they are unable to make their appointment.

 - Add more educational resources for users to learn about pet adoption.